-In 2016, nineteen community groups in urban and rural areas shared just over $152,000 in grants to help celebrate and communicate the power of partnerships during Community and Philanthropy Partnerships Week (CPPW), which was held from 5-11 December 2016.
+In 2016, nineteen community groups in urban and rural areas shared just over $152,000 in grants to help celebrate and communicate the power of partnerships during Community and Philanthropy Partnerships Week (CPPW).

 Each of the projects funded shined the spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.